-Siberian ginseng root helps balance blood sugar, contain antioxidants that protect you from free radical damage, and improves the body’s ability to process and detox toxins.
-Ultimately, it brings back the body to a state of homeostasis (i.e. natural balance).
+Siberian ginseng root helps balance blood sugar levels, contains antioxidants that protect you from free radical damage, and improves the body’s ability to process toxins.
+Ultimately, it brings the body back to a state of homeostasis (i.e. natural balance).

-Senna leaf (Senna alexandrina) produces a laxative effect and helps in detox, cleaning, and a weight loss routine.
+Senna leaf (Senna alexandrina) produces a laxative effect so helps in weight loss routines to detox and cleanse.

-It works by stimulating bowel movements and relieves constipation.
-It also serves as a fungicide.
+It relieves constipation by stimulating bowel movements and also serves as a fungicide.

 Dandelion leaf (Taraxacum officinale) is rich in vitamins A, C, and K, and is also a moderate source of calcium (Ca), potassium (K), iron (Fe), and manganese (Mn).
 It acts as a diuretic and increases urine output.

-It neutralizes acid and free radicals in the blood and therefore is the best herb for blood purification.
-It helps detoxify the liver and promote liver health.
+It neutralizes acid and free radicals in the blood and therefore is the best herb for blood purification; it helps the liver to stay healthy.
 It also improves appetite, soothes minor digestive ailments, and relieves constipation.

 Marshmallow root (Althaea Officinalis) is one of the most mucilaginous herbs.
 It is used to treat digestive, respiratory, and skin conditions.